 Our response: Access for Community Scholars

-The partnership of Simon Fraser University, the United Way of the Lower Mainland, and Mindset Innovation Foundation extends existing licences for databases and e-journals to up to 500 Community Scholars -- staff of charities and non-profits in the University's community who are interested in accessing the latest research and knowledge to improve their practice.
+The Community Scholars Program provides access to 20,000 journal titles and e-books to 500 Community Scholars -- staff of charities and non-profits in the University's community who are interested in accessing the latest research and knowledge to improve their practice.

 Community Scholars can: